schrolla/ScubaGear/baselines/Example.md

 ### Implementation

-#### MS.[TEAMSOREXO].3.1v1 instructions:
+#### MS.[TEAMSOREXO].3.1v1 - MS.[TEAMSOREXO].3.2v1 instructions:
 Any product that meets the requirements outlined in this baseline policy may be used.
-If the agency is using Microsoft Defender, see the following implementation steps for [MS.DEFENDER.X.Xv1](./defender.md#implementation) for additional guidance.
-< Ensure link to appropriate defender implementation section.

-#### MS.[TEAMSOREXO].3.2v1 instructions:
-Any product that meets the requirements outlined in this baseline policy may be used.
-If the agency is using Microsoft Defender, see the following implementation steps for [MS.DEFENDER.X.Xv1](./defender.md#implementation) for additional guidance.
+If the agency is using Microsoft Defender, see the following implementation steps for [Shared policy group name between Defender, EXO and Teams](./defender.md#implementation) for additional guidance.
 < Ensure link to appropriate defender implementation section.

 # Acknowledgements